Kris Model Trains were manufactured and sold by Andy Kriswalus (1927-90) of Endicott, New York from

 ABS plastic freight cars to Newbraugh Brothers Toy Trains/Pleasant Valley Process Co. of

 Berkeley Springs West Virginia.

 Although Kris Model Trains never issued locomotives, it is widely believed that Andy Kriswalus

 was evaluating the potential and experimenting with some original designs.
 In the fall of 1975 KMT moved their

 production facilities to a new location.
 KMT also made lots of tubular track in both 'O' and Standard gauges.

-distinguished by the letters KMT stamped on the ties.
+Trains track is distinguished by the letters KMT stamped on the ties.